Graduate-Professional Student Appreciation Week

 GPSAW Celebration

-The 2024 Graduate-Professional Student Appreciation Week (GPSAW) will take place from Monday, April 1 to Friday, April 5.
-The Office of Graduate Studies will be recognizing and celebrating graduate student contributions through an online campaign, which consists of the activities described below.
+The 2025 Graduate-Professional Student Appreciation Week (GPSAW) will take place from Monday, April 7 to Friday, April 11.
+The Office of Graduate Studies will be recognizing and celebrating graduate student contributions through an online campaign.